Ohio Stadium: Night football games

 Before the 2014 renovations, Ohio Stadium did not have permanent lights at the stadium, thus night games were rare.
 Ohio State's first night game in the stadium was played on September 14, 1985, when the #9 Buckeyes defeated the Pittsburgh Panthers, 10–7.
 Ohio State did not play another night game at Ohio Stadium until September 11, 1993, when the 16th-ranked Buckeyes defeated #12 Washington 21–12.
 Ohio State played a total of 12 more night games before permanent lighting was installed, nine of which were against ranked opponents.
-The Buckeyes are 16-5 (.762) overall and 9-1 (.900) in the Big Ten in night games through September 18, 2017.
-Ohio State's most recent night game was a 52-21 win versus Wisconsin on September 24, 2022.

 Below is a table of teams the Buckeyes have faced in multiple night games at Ohio Stadium.

 Largest attendance

+2024 commencement death

+On May 5, 2024, a woman fell to her death from the stands atop the stadium during Ohio State's commencement ceremony.
+The ceremony was not stopped, and no speakers acknowledged the death.

+2025 sucicide incident

+On September 26, 2025, first responders were called in after the discovering of a deceased body at the northeast side of the Stadium.
+Several Columbus fire and Campus Police officers arrived at the scene and had blocked off the area the same day.
+The person was identified later as William Meyers, a third-year student attending the university for an accounting degree.
+A spokesperson of the university, Ben Johnson, gave his condolences to the family of Meyers and to the students of Ohio State.
+This event did not interfere with any of the stadium's scheduled events of that week, as The Ohio State Buckeyes' football team were at an away game at Washington that week.